Cole’s birthday gem leads Astros over M’s 21-1 for sweep

 TRAINER’S ROOM

 Mariners: OF Jake Fraley sat out on Sunday after leaving Saturday night’s game with a sprained thumb.
-Manager Scott Servais said X-rays were negative but that he’d have an MRI on Monday to further assess the injury.
+Servais said X-rays were negative but that he’d have an MRI on Monday to further assess the injury.

-Astros: 1B Yuli Gurriel was out of the lineup for a second straight game with a sore left hamstring, but was doing better on Sunday and manager AJ Hinch said he should return Tuesday or Wednesday.
+Astros: 1B Yuli Gurriel was out of the lineup for a second straight game with a sore left hamstring, but was doing better on Sunday and Hinch said he should return Tuesday or Wednesday.

 UP NEXT